furkanvarol/resume/README.md

 ### Info

-Well, info in the resume is belong to Furkan Varol but you can do whatever you want.
+Well, info in the resume is belong to Furkan Varol but you can do whatever you want other than spamming (please don't).

 ### Template
 Copyright 2014 Debarghya Das